How to become a fashion designer without fashion school: is it really possible? Here's how

 Creating an original collection is only the starting point (provided the initial idea is sound), but the real goal is positioning the brand in the marketsell it and, above all, generate profit.
 To achieve this, skills are needed that go far beyond creativity:

-• Strategic planning: know when, how and with what resources to launch the collection.
+- Strategic planning: know when, how and with what resources to launch the collection.

-• Cost management: avoid waste and maximise return on investment.
+- Cost management: avoid waste and maximise return on investment.

-• Consistent message: create a recognisable style and communicate brand values with authenticity.
+- Consistent message: create a recognisable style and communicate brand values with authenticity.

-• Effective marketing: make the collection known to the right audience through the right channels.
+- Effective marketing: make the collection known to the right audience through the right channels.

-• Knowledge of the target audience: understand who your ideal customers are and why they should choose your brand over others.
+- Knowledge of the target audience: understand who your ideal customers are and why they should choose your brand over others.

 Today, however, these core competencies are intertwined with the new challenges of the global market.
 Future designers have to face a reality transformed by technology, artificial intelligence and new environmental and social sensitivities.

-Define your unique vision
+1. Define your unique vision

-Before asking you in detail how to become a designerclarify what your unique style is.
-Becoming a designer success always starts with defining a personal vision that sets you apart in the market.
-Ask yourself: what do you want to communicate through your garments?
-What story do you want to tell?
+Before asking yourself in detail how to become a fashion designer, clarify what your style is.
+Becoming a successful fashion designer always starts with defining a personal vision that sets you apart in the market.

-Study the market and your target audience
+2. Study the market and your target audience

-Becoming a designer without knowing your audience is virtually impossible.
-You need to understand who the people who will wear your clothes are, what they are looking for, how they feel.
-Analyse competitors, study trends, but above all identify your unique space in the market.
+Becoming a fashion designer without knowing your audience is practically impossible.
+You need to understand who the people wearing your clothes are, what they are looking for, and how they feel.

-Start with small experiments
+3. Start with small experiments

 The designer between inventor and visionary